Flying Leatherneck Aviation Museum: Return to El Toro

 In 2021, the Marine Corps announced that it would be permanently closing the Flying Leatherneck Aviation Museum and transferring the aircraft to other museums.
 Subsequently, museum supporters began a campaign to move the museum to a new location.

 The Flying Leatherneck Historical Foundation began discussions with the City of Irvine about a possible relocation of the museum back to the former Marine Corps Air Station El Toro.
 The museum would become part of a planned Cultural Terrace at the former air station, now renamed Orange County Great Park.
 In December, the museum announced that an agreement had been reached to move the aircraft to the abandoned Marine Aircraft Group 46 hangars.
 By March of the following year, aircraft on loan from the National Naval Aviation Museum were being disassembled in preparation for moves to other museums.
 (Note: A PV-1 that was scrapped at the new location in 2023 did not belong to the museum and was not part of their collection.)
 Plans and fundraising are currently underway to move the rest of the aircraft to the new location in Great Park, Irvine, California.
-The museum began moving aircraft to the new location in the 215,000 sqft Hangar 296 in March 2024.
+The museum began moving aircraft to the new location in the 215,000 sqft Hangar 297 in March 2024.
+By December 2024, the museum's collections had been moved from Miramar to Hangar 297.

 The museum received a copy of 525 oral histories from California State University, Fullerton of individuals connected to El Toro in February 2025.

 The museum broke ground on a new 131,000 sqft facility on 28 October 2025.